Hyomoto/TorchBox/docs/language/basics.md

 ## Statements

-A **statement** is a single instruction, executed in order unless interrupted by control flow.
-Each line in a script is either a statement, directive, label, or comment.
-There are no blocks—each line is independent.
+A **statement** is a single instruction keyword followed by a expression pattern and optionally a condition.

 **Format:**